Particular/docs.particular.net/README.md

 Partials are version specific files that contain markdown.

-There are only rendered in the target page when the version filter matches the convention for a give file.
+They are only rendered in the target page when the version filter matches the convention for a give file.

 Partial Convention: `filePrefix_key_nugetAlias_version.partial.md`